roadtools/roadtherma/README.md

 Options:
   --cache / --no-cache            Wheter or not to use caching.
 If this is
-                                  enabled and no caching files is found in "./.cache/" the data will be processed from scratch and cached afterwards.  [default:
+                                  enabled and no caching files is found in "./.cache" the data will be processed from scratch and cached afterwards.
+The directory
+                                  "./cache" must exist for caching to work.
-                                  True]
+                                  [default: True]
   --savefig / --no-savefig        Wheter or not to save the generated plots as
                                   png-files.  [default: False]
   --trim_threshold FLOAT          Temperature threshold for the data trimming